 A paleo diet excludes highly processed foods, as well as legumes, grains, and dairy products.

 The paleo diet also encourages the consumption of healthful fats, such as those from wild or grass-fed animals, nut oils, butter, olive oil, and avocados.
 It also recommends that people eat higher amounts of animal protein.

-According to some small, short term studies, the paleo diet may have benefits for metabolic syndrome and improving cholesterol levels.
-However, scientists need to carry out more research to confirm this.
+According to some small, short term studies, the paleo diet may have

 Both diets encourage the consumption of many nutritious whole foods and exclude highly processed foods.

 Both involve a low carb intake and do not allow the consumption of grains and legumes.
 They emphasize meat for protein and recommend certain types of fats and vegetables.